pcm-dpc/COVID-19/README.md

 2020-03-30T17:00:00,ITA,03,Lombardia,45.46679409,9.190347404,11815,1330,13145,11861,25006,-386,1154,10337,6818,42161,111057,,
 ```

-## Stiamo lavorando per fornire nuovi dataset e dashboard e perfezionamento di quelli esistenti.
+## Stiamo lavorando per fornire nuovi dataset, dashboard e al perfezionamento di quelli esistenti.
-## We are working to provide new datasets and dashboard and refinement of existing ones.
+## We are working to provide new datasets, dashboard and on the refinement of existing ones.

 ## README e Wiki in aggiornamento
 ## README and Wiki under update